-- a) The Board can be a minimum of one (1) and a maximum of ten (10) and currently comprises three (3) members. - b) Subject to the approval of the Member, the directors may elect a Chair and may determine the period for which the Chair will hold office.
+- a) The Board can be a minimum of one (1) and a maximum of ten (10) and currently comprises three (3) members. - b) The Member may elect a Chair and may determine the period for which the Chair will hold office.